Why Do Dogs Need A Schedule?

-While it might be a little more work in the beginning, it’s important to develop a daily routine because, just like humans, dogs thrive off of clarity and consistency.
+While it might be a little more work in the beginning, it’s important to develop a daily routine for your pup because, just like humans, dogs thrive off of clarity and consistency.

-Ultimately, your daily habits and routine are going to impact your dog’s behavior and habits the most.
+Ultimately, your daily habits and routine are going to impact your dog’s behavior and habits.

-“If you want your dog’s behaviors to improve and develop as quickly as possible, you have to practice it daily through a lifestyle change to see lasting results with your dogs training,” Dobkins said.
+“If you want your dog’s behaviors to improve and develop as quickly as possible, you have to practice it daily through a lifestyle change to see lasting results with your dog’s training,” Dobkins told The Dodo.
 “Developing a daily routine with your dog is the best way to ensure that you turn intentional training into a long-lasting habit.”